 2. Use Primary and Secondary Images

 On Dering Hall, we silhouette the primary image for each product, so it will appear against a white background.
 Ideally, images will originally be shot against a white background, but if not, we will silo them for you—no need to do it yourself.
 Secondary images will not be silhouetted, and will appear as you upload them.
 With secondary images, you can show different colors, finishes, and angles of your product.
 You can also show how they would appear in rooms.
 If you want to show your primary image against a specific background, feel free to upload it again as a secondary image—it won’t be silhouetted there.

 3. Make Sure Your Images Are The Correct Size

 Images do not need to be as large as they would need to be for print publication, but be sure that they’re not very small.
-We require that your product photos be at least 1,920 pixels on their shortest side, and we have a 50MB maximum file size.
+We require that your product photos be at least 960x720 pixels, and we have a 50MB maximum file size.
 Images do not need to be square.
 Also, we will automatically rename file names with an SEO-friendly name; no need to work out a naming convention for your files.

 4. Make Sure The Entire Product is Shown in the Primary Image

 It’s fine to use detailed shots in secondary images so that users can see all the elements of your products, but include a full image for the primary.
 If not, it’s much harder to use in editorial.